ADO.NET Tutorial

 connection.Open();

-string query = "SELECT * FROM Employees";
+string query = "SELECT * FROM Students";

 SqlCommand command = new SqlCommand(query, connection);